tsfeith-epfl/Image-Processing/README.md

   - denoise: denoises the image
   - contour: detects the contours of the image
   - histogram: computes the intensity histogram of the image
+  - dft: compute the fourier transform of the image, and apply one of the possible operations on the frequency domain
 - input: name of the input image (including the extension).
 REQUIRED
   - It can be given as an absolute path, or as a relative path to the `images` folder.
 - output: name of the output image (including the extension).
 OPTIONAL (default: same as input image)

+So, for example, running the program for an image 'teapot.png' that we want to denoise, would require the following command

+    ./main --input teapot.png --mode denoise

 After running the program, the output will be placed in one of two places:
 - If the filename was provided as an absolute path, the output will be placed in the same folder as the input image;